sameerdhoot/wolweb/README.md

 I have bookmarked direct link to device(s) on my browsers to wake them using single HTTP call for ease of access.

 Things I use this for:
-- to wake-up mu home laptop remotely.
+- to wake-up my home laptop remotely.
 I use my home laptop remotely over RDP.
 - this is also helpful in building routines which will wake up my server and nightly builds and when it is all done, go back to sleep.
 I don't keep my home lab running 24x7 as it is a waste of energy.
 - to turn on my NAS and laptop to start the weekly backup from laptop to NAS.
 - to turn on NAS quickly when we are watching movies stored on NAS.